kylephillips/loopsylist/readme.md

 ## Loopsy List

-Loopsy List is a web application that lets users track Lalaloopsy collections.
+Loopsy List is a web application built with the Laravel framework that lets users track Lalaloopsy collections.